OpenNebula/marketplace-docs/source/service/vnf.rst

 ``ONEAPP_VNF_DHCP4_ETH2_GATEWAY``   ``192.168.102.100``
 =================================== ===============

-Apply changes by clicking on **Update** button at the top.
-After the recontextualization happens in your VNF VM, you can verify the changes in appliance configuration file (``/etc/one-appliance/config``) or in ISC Kea configuration (``/etc/kea/kea-dhcp4.conf``).
+Apply changes by clicking on the **Update** button at the top.
+After the recontextualization happens in your VNF VM, you can verify the changes in the appliance configuration file (``/etc/one-appliance/config``) or in ISC Kea configuration (``/etc/kea/kea-dhcp4.conf``).

 Step 5 - Reconfigure DNS
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Demo should be ready now, but maybe the OpenNebula is deployed in a restricted environment and direct DNS resolving through root servers doesn't work.
+The demo should be ready now, but maybe the OpenNebula is deployed in a restricted environment and direct DNS resolving through root servers doesn't work.
 For example, try on your VNF VM instance:

 .. code::